Utility

 What it does

-Nginx's built-in autoindex generates functional but visually unimpressive directory listings.
-Fancyindex replaces that with a fully configurable output: inject custom HTML headers and footers (local files or upstream-served), apply CSS themes, control column sorting behaviour, configure size display format (bytes vs KB/MB), show or hide dotfiles, adjust symlink display.
+Nginx's built-in autoindex works, but it looks awful.
+Fancyindex replaces it with something configurable: custom HTML headers and footers (from local files or an upstream), CSS themes, sortable columns, size display in KB/MB instead of bytes, dotfile control, symlink display.
 Header and footer files can reference the current directory path via template variables.
-Useful for public file mirrors, internal release archives, software distribution endpoints, or anywhere you're sharing files and want it to look like you actually tried.
+Good for public file mirrors, internal release archives, download portals, or anywhere you're distributing files and don't want to look like you gave up.

 When to use it